1. Who are we?

 We do not carry out automated decision making or any type of automatic profiling.

-We may collect data about you when you provide the data directly to us (for example, by sending us emails).
+We may collect data about you when you provide the data directly to us (for example, by sending us emails, or through other forms of correspondence we have with you, such as phone calls).

-We may receive data from third parties such as analytics providers for example, Google, some of which may be based outside the European Economic Area.
+We may receive data from third parties such as analytics providers for example, Google, some of which may be based outside the United Kingdom and/or the European Economic Area.
 Please section 11 below for further details.

 We may use your information on any of the following lawful grounds: